 Salema Eco Camp

-An absolute campsite gem where we personally spend way longer than intended was Salema Eco Camp.
-It’s a stunning hill and forest area with a relaxed atmosphere and a fantastic trendy restaurant on site.
-It’s advisable to book this campsite in advance as they are usually fully booked throughout the entire year!
+Note: It’s advisable to book this campsite in advance as they are usually fully booked throughout the entire year!

 September/October is the best time to visit the Algarve.
-It’s at the end of the main tourist summer season, so things are much quieter and cheaper.
+Itโs at the end of the main tourist summer season, so things are much quieter and cheaper.
 This means you can enjoy the beauty of the coastline with few tourists but still have nice warm sunny days.

-Alternatively, April and May are great months to visit too.
+Alternatively, April and May are great months to visit, too.
 Be aware, though, that the water in Portugal is pretty cold all year round!

 Also read: Best Places to visit in Portugal